 Where, pursuant to clause 18.42(e), the target SMETS1 ESME has stored a Billing Calendar (with its SMETS1 meaning) that is different to that specified in the prior ‘Update Device Configuration (Billing Calendar)’ (SRV 6.8) Service Request, the SMETS1 Response shall contain details of this different Billing Calendar.

+Where an Update Device Configuration (Billing Calendar) (SRV 6.8) Service Request has never been successfully executed in relation to the target SMETS1 GSME, or in relation to the SMETS1 GSME on the same home area network as the target SMETS1 GPF, the S1SP shall return a SMETS1 Response indicating failure.

+Where, pursuant to clause 18.42(g), the target SMETS1 GSME has stored a Billing Calendar (with its SMETS1 meaning) that is different to that specified in the prior ‘Update Device Configuration (Billing Calendar)’ (SRV 6.8) Service Request, the SMETS1 Response shall contain details of this different Billing Calendar.

 Read Device Configuration (Identity Exc MPxN) (SRV 6.2.4)

 Where the target SMETS1 GSME does not support the Supply Tamper State or Supply Depletion State configuration data item (with their SMETS meanings), the S1SP shall omit the SupplyTamperState and SupplyDepletionState elements from the SMETS1 Response (with its Message Mapping Catalogue meaning).